What Factors Influence the Dural Graft Healing Process?

 Postoperative Care and Its Effect on Dural Graft Healing

+The period following surgery plays a critical role in the dural graft healing process.
+Effective management of infection risk is essential, because even minor contamination can slow the healing process.
 Maintaining the right balance of hydration and ensuring proper nutrition are also important; these factors contribute to cellular repair and tissue integration.
-However, the optimal timing for mobilization or activity remains subject to individual clinical decisions.
-Most practitioners agree that minimizing strain at the site can support the dural graft healing process, but some prefer an earlier gentle return to movement.
+Most practitioners agree that minimizing strain at the site can support the dural graft healing process.

 “Close monitoring and tailored support often tip the balance in favour of successful recovery after a dural repair.”